-Title Materials and device characterization Number PHL8XX0 Department Physics L-T-P [C] 3-0-0 [3] Offered for Туре Elective Prerequisite Introduction to Material Characterization

-1. Introduce the advanced characterization tools for materials and devices

-1. Understand the concepts and theory underlying the modern techniques employed to determine semiconductor material and device parameters.
+Title Materials and device characterization Number PHL8XX0 Department Physics L-T-P [C] 3-0-0 [3] Offered for Туре Elective Prerequisite Introduction to Material Characterization Objectives The Instructor will: 1.
+Introduce the advanced characterization tools for materials and devices Learning Outcomes The students are expected to have the ability to: Understand the concepts and theory underlying the modern techniques employed to determine semiconductor material and device parameters.